About

 Rev. Drew Tunnell is from Mt.
 Olive, AL and was reared in a Christian home.
 He is a graduate of the University of Alabama (’19) and met his wife, Emma, while in college.

-They married in 2020 and now have two children, Ivy (3) and Jim (4 months).
-Rev. Tunnell has been on staff at First Pres since 2021 and was ordained as a minister of the gospel in February 2025.
+They married in 2020 and now have two children, Ivy and Jim.
+Rev. Tunnell has been on staff at First Presbyterian Tuscumbia since 2021 and was ordained as a minister of the gospel in February 2025.

 He has a Master of Arts in Biblical and Theological Studies from Knox Theological Seminary (’24).